dolgov/tamen/README.md

  `test_lyap.m`      Test file for the Lyapunov equation, a 10000^2 Poisson problem.

+- Auxiliary routines (can be also useful besides this project)

+ `chebdiff.m`       Creates Chebyshev differentiation matrix for tamen.

+ `cheb2_interpolant.m`       Interpolates between two Chebyshev grids.

+ `extract_snapshot.m`      Interpolates the global space-time TT solution from tamen into one time point.

+- Technical routines (internal/expert use only)

  `amenany_sweep.m`  Technical routine with a broad range of inputs and outputs.
                   The AMEn iteration is actually performed here.
-                  The reason for a separate file is to shorten the interface routines tamen and amen_solve
+                  The reason for a separate file is to shorten the interface routines tamen and amen_solve.

+ `grumble_vector.m` Checks a TT vector for consistency. *Technical routine*

+ `grumble_matrix.m` Checks a TT matrix for consistency. *Technical routine*

+- Data

  `dat_conv.mat`     Precomputed TT data in cell arrays for `test_conv_cell.m`